 But I want to buy/sell XYZ part!

 Believe me, I want everyone who wants one to be able to build a simulator.
-We just don’t want to have individuals attempting to profit from our thousands of hours of work on this design.
+We just don’t want to have individuals attempting to profit from our tens-of-thousands of hours of work on this design.
 Seeking out a license only protects both OpenHornet and yourself.